jessicayjm/span_alignment_annotation_tool/Readme.md

 + `annotator?`: the column name should be the email of the annotator (the code will automatically match the email format).
 The values are the annotations belonged to this specific annotator.
 + `alignments`: alignments from all annotators.
 + `annotator?_align`: the column name should be the email of the annotator with `_align` followed.
 This is a fixed format used in the code.

+Convert it to `json` file with to get the desired data upload format.

 ##### Data download format